 Management assessments should be reported in accordance with the organization's assessment program.
 As with independent assessment reports, management assessment reports should include a concise summary of the topics or areas assessed, the conclusions reached, and any follow-up actions that may be required.
 Reports should be available for use by others and for future planning.
-Special provisions may be required for reports dealing with sensitive areas, proprietary information, or classified information.
-Assessments identifying potential regulatory compliance issues should be communicated directly to the appropriate managers for any necessary action as well as in the final assessment report.
-Refer to Appendix D for additional guidance on report content.
+If reports contain sensitive information such as classified information or controlled unclassified information, including Official Use Only (e.g., proprietary, personal privacy, export controlled, etc.) and Unclassified Controlled Nuclear Information (UCNI), special provisions are required.
+Assessments identifying potential regulatory or DOE requirements compliance issues should be communicated directly to the appropriate managers for any necessary action as well as in the final assessment report.